esa/pagmo/doc/sphinx/documentation/population.rst

    .. method:: get_best_idx((int) n)

       Returns the n best indexes of the :class:`PyGMO.individual` in a *population*.
-The best :class:`PyGMO.individual`s are computed according to non-dominated sorting in populations that have a multi-objective problem.
+The best :class:`PyGMO.individual` are computed according to non-dominated sorting in populations that have a multi-objective problem.

    .. method:: get_worst_idx()